Cynara scolymus 'Violetto di Romagna'

 Watercolour on Fabriano Artistico extra white cotton rag 300 gsm

 This beautiful vegetable was chosen and sketched one freezing morning in early spring, with a sprinkling of rain.
-It is from the garden of HRH Prince Hassan bin Talal and Princess Sarvath of Jordan, whose delightful potager produces many such beauties.

 The artichoke is the edible flower head of a plant from the thistle family.
 It was brought from the Middle East into Europe in mediaeval times.
 The naturally occurring variant of the artichoke, the cardoon (Cynara cardunculus), which is native to the Mediterranean area, has records of use as a food among the ancient Greeks and Romans.
 Names for the artichoke in many European languages today - such as carciofa in Italian - come from Arabic, via mediaeval Spain.